actuallyvlad/dddd/README.md

 # Downfall of the Darkest Destructive Doom
- DDDD is a roguelike written in C++, using libtcod.
+ DDDD is a very simple roguelike written in C++, using libtcod.

 ![menu](screenshots/menu.png)
 ![random generated level](screenshots/rand_lvl.png)